-An examination committee member who is not one of the student's two primary advisors on the two projects shall chair the Comprehensive Examination Committee.
 Immediately following the examination, the members of the committee will discuss the student's performance and each will complete a PhD Comprehensive Exam Evaluation.
 The results of the exam are reported by each member on a SESE PhD Comprehensive Exam Report form.
 The chair of the committee will tally numerical scores (on a 0 to 5 scale) assigned by each committee member to determine an average score.
 These results will be reported on the chairperson copy of the SESE PhD Comprehensive Exam Report form.
 The chair of the committee will prepare a memorandum with committee input and review summarizing the exam outcome.
-The memo will be emailed to the student and copied to the exam committee and Graduate Coordinator.
+The memo will be emailed to the student and copied to the exam committee and Graduate Coordinator within a week of the exam date.
 The exam chair will also return the completed evaluation forms to the Graduate Coordinator.
 Based on the value of the average score, the following recommendations may be made by the Comprehensive Examination Committee: